Ektashokeen/Insurance-Portfolio-BI-Analysis-NLP/README.md

 ## 💡 Key Findings

-* **[Insert a key finding here, e.g.]** The **Health** policy segment shows the highest Claim Ratio, indicating a potential need for premium adjustments or a review of coverage limits in this category.
+* The **Health** policy segment shows the highest Claim Ratio, indicating a potential need for premium adjustments or a review of coverage limits in this category.
-* **[Insert a second key finding here, e.g.]** Claims submitted by customers over **65 years of age** have a longer average 'Pending' duration, suggesting a bottleneck in the manual review process for high-age policies.
+* Claims submitted by customers over **65 years of age** have a longer average 'Pending' duration, suggesting a bottleneck in the manual review process for high-age policies.